aletheon/eleutherios-website/README.md

 Unfortunately this way of serving customer requests doesn't scale or the services are too tightly coupled to one another.

-For example the request between Mary and the Retailer can’t be seen or managed by the Farmer or Distributor.
+For example the request between Mary and the Retailer can’t be seen or managed by the Distributor or Farmer.

 ![5c](./src/assets/5c.jpg)